Cabibbo-suppressed charged-current semileptonic decays of $\Xi_b$ baryons

 The current work focuses on the corresponding Cabibbo-suppressed decays mediated by the $b\to u$ transition.
 These channels are likewise governed by six form factors that parametrize the transition matrix elements of the low-energy effective Hamiltonian.
-In PQCD, these form factors can be evaluated through the convolution of the perturbative hard kernel with the light-cone distribution amplitudes (LCDAs) of the initial and final states.
+In PQCD, these form factors can be evaluated through the convolution of the perturbative hard kernel with the LCDAs of the initial and final states.
 Using the extracted form factors, we then calculate both differential and total decay rates for the considered channels.
 In addition, we examine the lepton-flavor universality (LFU) ratios between the $\tau$ and $e$ modes, which are potentially sensitive to NP effects~\cite{Li:2018lxi, Pich:2019pzg, Iguro:2024hyk}.
 Our results further allow a determination of $|V_{ub}/V_{cb}|$ once the relevant decay-rate ratios are experimentally measured.
 Beyond these, we also provide predictions for angular asymmetries, which may offer complementary probes of possible interactions beyond the SM.